Spy × Family: Video games

 A video game based on the series was announced in a Nintendo Direct on September 14, 2023.
 Titled Spy × Anya: Operation Memories, (Note: It is titled Spy × Family Operation Diary in Japan.) the game was developed by Groove Box Japan and published by Bandai Namco Entertainment.
 The game allows the player to experience Anya Forger's everyday-life activities with her friends and family, in order to take and collect photos for Anya's diary.
-As a daily-life simulation game, it gives the player the options to visit locations in the series, participate in minigames, and customize the characters' appearances and outfits.
-The game was released on December 21, 2023 on the Nintendo Switch in Japan, and was released on PlayStation 4 and PlayStation 5 on June 27, 2024, and internationally on June 28 for home consoles and Windows via Steam.
+As a daily-life simulation game, it gives the player the options to visit locations in the series, participate in minigames like The Dodgeball game, and customize the characters' appearances and outfits.
+The game was released on December 21, 2023, on the Nintendo Switch in Japan, and was released on PlayStation 4 and PlayStation 5 on June 27, 2024, And followed by internationally release on June 28 for home consoles and Windows via Steam.